lnalborczyk/phd_thesis/docs/08-discussion.md

 How to overcome (bad) mental habits ?
 From Hertel (2004, page 209): In short, the best antidote to maladaptive habits is a new set of habits—not the opposite sort of habits recommended by Pollyanna and the teachings of Norman Vincent Peale (1956) and not the habits of suppression as recommended by certain grandmothers but the habits of thought control.

-Describe model of van vugt… suractivation of neagtive memory chunks ?
+Describe model of van vugt... suractivation of neagtive memory chunks ?
 Alternatively, rumination can be seen in a Bayesian framework as overdetermined priors… or lack of flexibility.

 Mental habit = low control (automaticity).
 Habits become habits through learning and association, in the same way a poem can be learned by heart… both can be more and more strongly internalised in a similar way…

 See fitzgerald et al. (2014): how habits are created ?
 Through model comparison and model averaging, simpler model (habits models) are favoured over time

-From Dolan & Doyan (2014): Model-free control is computationally efficient, since it re- places computation (i.e., the burdensome simulation of future states) with memory (i.e., stored discounted values of expected future reward); however, the forward-looking nature of the pre- diction error makes it statistically inefficient (Daw et al., 2005).
+From Dolan & Doyan (2014): Model-free control is computationally efficient, since it replaces computation (i.e., the burdensome simulation of future states) with memory (i.e., stored discounted values of expected future reward); however, the forward-looking nature of the pre- diction error makes it statistically inefficient (Daw et al., 2005).

 >> More automatic inner speech relies more on associate memory-based processes while less automatic (more intentional / deliberate) relies more on deliberate simulation mechanisms.
 Why ?
 Because habitual motor action relies on memory-based stored association (mappings) between motor command and sensory consequences.